 I was seeking something positive and uplifting to watch during this pandemic and year of uncertainty.
 I found the video that I needed, on Netflix.

 We are all tasked with some sort of physical, mental, or spiritual challenge in our lives at some point.
 Some events that we face are inexplicable and hard to fathom.
 Often, we categorize a level of what is fair or unfair.

 Almost every Parkinson’s disease conference that I have ever attended, over these 30 years of going to symposiums, lectures, and meetings, almost all of them had a an associated tee shirt.
-Some of my shirts probably got worn out and some may have gotten lost, over time, but here is a smattering of the events that I either had some affiliation with or attended.
-It’s a tribute to past events and friends-some gone, but not forgotten.

 If you are complaining about being sequestered at home, be grateful that you have a home and a place to reside through this craziness.

 It is my hope that we choose to share compassion and kindness, in this time of need.
 This is our opportunity to reunify our nations and the entire planet.

 The reality is that a well-run support group offers camaraderie, information, and a wisdom that comes from so many, all in one place.
 When you find a good group, it feels like another family and a place that you belong.